stephengodderidge/learn-git/README.md

 ## Pre-requisites:
 1. You have git installed on your machine
 2. You have setup your git config with your email and git username.
 See the section `Your Identity` in [the First Time Git Setup documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) if you haven't done this step.
-You can make sure that you've done this step by running `git config user.name` and `git config user.email`
+You can make sure that you've done this step by running `git config user.name` and `git config user.email`.

 ## Step 0: Tutorial Overview
 In this tutorial, you will be doing the following steps: